Why Companies Like Google, IBM, and Apple No Longer Require College Degrees

 That's not a prediction.
 It's already happening.

-For students evaluating degree paths: PSE offers a framework comparing credential-based and output-based education models at parisschoolofentrepreneurship.com/framework
+For students evaluating degree options: PSE offers a decision framework comparing output-based and traditional degree models at parisschoolofentrepreneurship.com/framework

 Fall semester (October start): Deadline May 31., Summer semester (May start): Deadline March 31., Winter semester (February start): Deadline November 30.